Skip to Content

 It includes the best backpacking trips near Vancouver, on Vancouver Island, and in Eastern BC including the Rocky Mountains.
 For each trip, I’ve got details on difficulty, duration, and distance, and planning tips including fees, reservations, and links to trail guides.

-I’ve also made sure that there are trips for both beginners and experts, and lots in between.
-And there are trips to suit any vacation length with a few quick overnighters, lots of long weekend-length trips, and a few that stretch over a week.
+There are also trips to suit any vacation length with a few quick overnighters, lots of long weekend-length trips, and a few that stretch over a week.

 A few of these trips require reservations, but most do not.
 Read my guides to BC backpacking reservation dates and tips for backpacking in BC without reservations for more info.